email2ify/My-Yoga/README.md

 <li>From the view page, the navbar was working as expected and I was able to navigate to the preferred section as expected on the about page, contact page,home page, the external links for the social media and the internal navigation for the login ,register and logout navbar.</li>
 <li>In the body of the site, there is a created post and date and when a user want to read about the post, I tested the read more to confirm the navigation of the read more of the post which the navigation of the read more worked as expected and the full details of the post was open</li>

-<li>I also tested the features navigation read more and the link was open as expected</li>
+<li>The testing of the footer features in the read more section, I discovered that not all three of them were working as expected but I had to rethink to know why it was so, and I discovered that one of the page was linking directly to the page with full UrL instead of the main body of the post, which was corrected.</li>

 <li>I also tested the crud functionality.
-Users and registered users are to read,create, update and delete their content or testimonies and these functions are working as expected having tested the functionality</li>
+Unregister users can not add comment, rather the user will be ask to register to add comment, which was expected and registered users can read,create, update and delete their comment or testimonies and these functions are working as expected, having tested the functionalities.</li>
 <li>I tested the admin panel for registered users and also to delete posts and these functions are working as expected</li>

+<li>I also tested the 'waitlist field of the site, users showing interest in our Yoga training by adding their email addresses into the 'waitlist field, to join the waiting list of the Yoga training, and having done their registration of account and to register their email addresses in the wait list field.
+I tested the peice of function and it was showing the registered email addresses by users on the data base as expected, which was very nice to see</li>

 <h2><Strong>Validator testing:</strong></h2>
 <li>Lighthouse testing</li>